ppo/php-minish/README.md

     - A lambda function: `function($class) { include "{$class}.php"; }`
 - `baseMetaTitle`: The base part of the HTML meta title that is used in `settings.metaTitleFormatter($viewTitle)`.
 - `baseTemplateName`: The name of the base template.
 Default: `"_base"`.
+- `baseUrl`: The base URL of the site.
+Example: `"https://example.com"`.
 - `metaTitleFormatter`: Used to format the HTML meta title based on `baseTitle` and `viewTitle`.
 It can be defined as:
     - As a string that will be formatted with `sprintf`.
 Default method with: `"%2$s | %1$s"`.
     - As a callable.